Paula Klien: Biography

 “Invisibilities" consists of eleven large paintings on canvas and paper, two backlights and a three-dimensional work created with chinese ink on foam.

 In March 2017, she participated in the Clio Art Fair in New York City, and in May participated in arteBA in Buenos Aires.

-Self taught in drawing, painting and photography, she also studied at the visual arts school of Parque Lage (EAV) in 1982, participated in a lab with Steve McCurry – New York City in 2006 and studied at the Kunst Gut Academy of Fine Arts – Berlin in 2015.
+Self taught in drawing, painting and photography, she also studied at the visual arts school of Parque Lage (EAV) in 1982, participated in a lab with Steve McCurry in New York City in 2006 and studied at the Kunst Gut Academy of Fine Arts in Berlin in 2015.